 The Creative Work Fund was launched in 1994 by four Bay Area foundations that wanted to contribute to the creation of new art works and support local artists.
 It is now a program of the Walter and Elise Haas Fund that also is supported by generous grants from The William and Flora Hewlett Foundation and The James Irvine Foundation.

-Raising Literacy: A Photographic Survey of Libraries and Literacy in San Joaquin County will feature the artistic expertise of Robert Dawson, author of several books including The Great Central Valley: California's Heartland (1993) and Public Library: A Photographic Essay (to be published in April 2014).
+Raising Literacy: A Photographic Survey of Libraries and Literacy in San Joaquin County will feature the artistic expertise of photographer Robert Dawson, author of several books including The Great Central Valley: California's Heartland (1993) and Public Library: A Photographic Essay.
 Learn more about Mr. Dawson's work at www.robertdawson.com.

 Discover & GoDiscover & Go provides SSJCPL card holders with FREE passes or discounted passes to local museums and other cultural institutions.
 Make reservations online and print passes from home.
 Each Discover & Go pass expires immediately after the reservation date.
 See more about the program here!